 Sales and Marketing

-Netflix has spent increasing amounts of money on advertising, surpassing $1.8 billion in 2018, up from about $1 billion in 2017, $842 million in 2016, and some $714 million in 2015.
+Netflix has spent increasing amounts of money on advertising, $1,879 million, $1,808 million and $1,091 million for the FY 2019, 2018 and 2017, respectively.
 It offers a month-long free trial at sign-up to first-time subscribers, a key marketing strategy for the company.

 The firm continues to explore strategic agreements with TV networks and pay channels while also producing content in-house.
 Major Hollywood stars including Brad Pitt and Jane Fonda have developed Netflix-only programs, and the company has signed successful TV producers like Shonda Rhimes and Ryan Murphy to exclusive development deals.
 Netflix lures in audiences with new movie releases such as The Irishman, a crime drama from Martin Scorsese, and breakout TV hits such as Stranger Things.